Elkinrodriguez03/Monster-Fight_Game/README.md

 # Monster-Fight_Game

 This is a program based on HTML5, CSS, JavaScript and something of NodeJS.
-The finally for this project is continue practice and improve my skills working with this specific technologies
+The final goal for this project is to continue practice and improve my skills working with these technologies.

 ## Table of Contents
 - [About](#about)